The chart retailers

-Strictly speaking, the details of chart return retailers are kept confidential, so it is advised that you attempt to retail your release through as wide a variety of retailers as possible.
+Strictly speaking, the specific details of chart return retailers are kept confidential, so it is advised that you attempt to retail your release through as wide a variety of retailers as possible.

 The chart return retailers include all the major high street chains, supermarkets, internet retailers, digital music retailers and mobile download providers.

 Because it is impractical to collect sales data from all independent stores, sales data is weighted up from a sample of over 100 independent stores to represent the full independent retail sector.
 This weighting is kept under constant review.
 This process produces the DUS (Defined Universe Sales) figure for the independent sector.

 In the video sector, coverage is around 95%.
 Because of this, the video industry estimates how the whole market has performed, using multipliers which are agreed in consultation with BASE (the British Association of Screen Entertainment).
 These multipliers are recalculated periodically for each format and genre and are applied to the DUS figure to give an approximate total market figure.

 If I am a retailer - the Official Charts Company aims to recruit any store in the UK which sells significant numbers of audio or video product per week (excluding record/video "clubs", whose trading terms don’t comply with current chart rules).

 For a retailer to become part of the chart panel there are strict criteria - these cover factors such as a solid trading history, stocking a range of music/products, a minimum daily sales volume and the ability to meet the technical specification for reporting.

 Official Charts also launched a new system in Autumn 2015, allowing labels and management companies to sell albums at live gigs, using a system called Lightning Live.
 Details of this system are provided here.